Thursday, 17 October 2024

 ARCHITECTURE

 The Complete temple was constructed with Bricks and painted.
-The temple Sanctum Sanctorum, antarala, ardha mandapam, mandapas and mukha mandapa in 7 stages to signify the cycle of the Soul.
+The temple Sanctum Sanctorum, antarala, ardha mandapam, mandapas, and mukha mandapa are in 7 stages to signify the cycle of the Soul.

 The sanctum sanctorum is on a upanam and adhistanam.
-The adhistanam is of pada bandha adhistanam with jagathy, threepatta kumudam and pattikai.
+The adhistanam is of pada bandha adhistanam with jagathy, threepatta kumudam, and pattikai.
 The Bhitti starts with Vedikai.
-The Pilasters are of Brahma kantha pilasters with kalasam, kudam and palakai.
-The prastaram consists of valapi with madhalai, kapotam with Nasikudus.
+The Pilasters are of Brahma kantha pilasters with kalasam, kudam, and palakai.
+The prastaram consists of valapi with madhalai and kapotam with Nasikudus.
 The two tala vesara Vimanam is on the prastaram ( Bhumi Desam ).
 Tirthankaras are on the tala and greeva koshtam.

 The Balipeedam is under a Mandapam.
 The intricate shapes, like some designs, flowers, leaves, etc, are obtained by grinding the bricks.